 220-3.9 COMPACTION.
 Immediately upon completion of the spreading operations, the mixture shall be thoroughly compacted.
 The number, type, and weight of rollers shall be sufficient to compact the mixture to the required density.

 The field density of the compacted mixture shall be at least 98 percent of the maximum density of laboratory specimens prepared from the Job Mix Design and compacted and tested in accordance with AASHTO T134.
 The in-place field density and moisture content shall be determined in accordance with WAQTC FOP for AASHTO T310.
-Test the in-place field density at a frequency of 1 per 1,500 yd2.
+Test the in-place field density at a frequency of 1 per 1,000 yd2, but not less than four (4) tests per day of production.
 Any mixture that has not been compacted shall not be left undisturbed for more than 30 minutes.
 The moisture content of the mixture at the start of compaction shall not be below nor more than 2 percentage points above the optimum moisture content.
 The optimum moisture content shall be determined in accordance with AASHTO T134 and shall be less than that amount which will cause the mixture to become unstable during compaction and finishing.
+If the specified density is not attained, the area represented by the failed test must be reworked and/or recompacted at the Contractor’s expense and two additional random tests made.
+This procedure shall be followed until the specified density is reached.

 220-3.10 FINISHING.
 Finishing operations shall be completed during daylight hours, and the completed base course shall conform to the required lines, grades, and cross section.
 If necessary, the surface shall be lightly scarified to eliminate any imprints made by the compacting or shaping equipment.
 The surface shall then be recompacted to the required density.

 220-3.11 CONSTRUCTION JOINTS.
-At the end of each day's run, a transverse construction joint shall be formed by a header or by cutting back into the compacted material to form a true vertical face free of loose material.
+At the end of each day's run,and/or when operations after application of the cement are interrupted for more than 30 minutes, a transverse construction joint shall be formed by a header or by cutting back into the compacted material to form a true vertical face free of loose material.

 The protection provided for construction joints shall permit the placing, spreading, and compacting of base material without injury to the work previously laid.
 Where it is necessary to operate or turn any equipment on the completed base course, sufficient protection and cover shall be provided to prevent damage to the finished surface.
 A supply of mats or wooden planks shall be used and maintained as approved and directed by the Engineer.